 Volunteer for a defined role for at least 75 hours or 6 months, such as mentoring and coaching individuals, behind the scenes help, and pro bono professional roles.
 This process takes longer due to screenings and orientation, but you have the opportunity to get more involved and do impactful work.
-To get started, review the roles listed below and fill out an application for a role to get started.
+To get started, review the roles listed below and fill out an application for a role.

-The Welcome Home Reentry Program, supports men and women who are returning to society after incarceration, through creating a support network centered around volunteer mentors who work closely with returning citizens.
+Welcome Home Reentry Program, supports men and women who are returning to society after incarceration, through creating a support network centered around volunteer mentors who work closely with returning citizens.
 Mentor in D.C, Montgomery, or Prince George’s County.
 During COVID-19, this opportunity can be done virtually.

 Health Care Services Support